Here you will find services relating to Driver and Vehicle Services (DVS) in Western Australia.

 Bringing together the Department's cycling and walking activities and behaviour change programs

-The DoT is responsible for rail functions including safety, coordination and planning, this section also provides information about the movement and management of heavy vehicles in WA.
+This section provides information about the movement and management of heavy vehicles in WA.

 DoT is the key coordinating and advisory body on state aviation related matters.